 501(c)(3)s make up a majority of tax-exempt organizations, numbering close to 1.1 million organizations in 2013.
 This number includes public charities, private foundations, and religious organizations.

 Composition of the Sector

-- The total number of public charities (listed by the IRS, including private foundations) was close to 1.1 million organizations.
+- The total number of public charities (listed by the IRS, including private foundations) was more than one million organizations.
 Whereas other types of nonprofit organizations benefit the private, social, or economic interests of their members, 501(c)(3) organizations must benefit the broad public interest.
 In recognition of this service, Congress has provided that contributions made to 501(c)(3) nonprofits are tax-deductible.
 In addition, there are an estimated 312,373 religious congregations in the United States as of May 2016 that are not required to file with the IRS, though many of them do.

 - Over 50% of organizations that lost their tax-exemptions were either human service type organizations (31.2%) or public and societal benefit groups.

 - Two social enterprise models, B Corporations and L3Cs, while still comparatively few, continue to grow in numbers.
-As of July 2012, the latest tally by interSector Partners lists 591 L3Cs in 9 states, up from 188 in 2008.
+As of February 2016, the latest tally by interSector Partners lists 1,326, up from 188 in 2008.
 These companies exist in 9 states and one Oglala Sioux and Navajo tribes.
 As of January 2014, North Carolina no longer authorizes L3Cs, but current L3Cs can continue to use the designation.